websockets/ws/doc/ws.md

   Defaults to 1024 bytes.
 - `concurrencyLimit` {Number} The number of concurrent calls to zlib.
   Calls above this limit will be queued.
 Default 10.
 You usually won't need to touch this option.
-See [concurrency-limit][this issue] for more details.
+See [this issue][concurrency-limit] for more details.

 If a property is empty then either an offered configuration or a default value